-Fire & Ice: The Race to Be the First Top Gun
+Fire & Ice: The Race To Become First Top-Gun

-It was late June, 1943, and a lone American P-38 Lightening circled leisurely over Amberley Field near Townsville, Australia.
+It was late June 1943, and a lone American P-38 Lightning circled leisurely over Amberley Field near Townsville, Australia.
 In the cockpit was Lieutenant Colonel George Prentice, a solid combat veteran with two aerial victories, including one shoot-down four months earlier during the critical Battle of the Bismarck Sea.